-We are the state chapter of The National Organization for the Reform of Marijuana Laws.
+We are the Austin chapter of The National Organization for the Reform of Marijuana Laws.

 We hold open meetings at 8:00 PM every first Wednesday at The Flamingo Cantina, 515 E 6th St in Austin, Texas.